To find out more about joining my Heal Your Gut Program watch the video below.

 You can simply add your appropriate dose to water or juice twice a day, preferably before meals.
 You can even add it to smoothies or sprinkle it on top of your children’s cereal as it’s completely free of additives, fillers, sugars, artificial sweeteners or preservatives!

-Find out more about my Heal Your Gut Powder here.
+Find out more about my Love Your Gut Powder here.

 I was actually going to say hello humans but considering we’re only ten percent human, as ninety percent of our body’s cells are non-human microbial cells, the human element to us all, is well, not so much.